cooperlyt/keycloak-phone-provider/README.md

 Set Login Theme as 'phone'

 Tip:
-  if Realm set 'Email as username', then config 'Phone number as username' and 'hide email' is invalid! if set param 'duplicate-phone' is true then 'Phone number as username' is invalid!
+  if Realm parameter 'Email as username' is true, then config 'Phone number as username' and 'hide email' is invalid! if parameter 'duplicate-phone' is true then 'Phone number as username' is invalid!

 ![Registration with phone](https://github.com/cooper-lyt/keycloak-phone-provider/raw/master/examples/document/a0.png)